github/docs/content/get-started/getting-started-with-git/configuring-git-to-handle-line-endings.md

 When you set the `core.autocrlf` option or commit a *.gitattributes* file, you may find that Git reports changes to files that you have not modified.
 Git has changed line endings to match your new configuration.

-To ensure that all the line endings in your repository match your new configuration, backup your files with Git, delete all files in your repository (except the `.git` directory), then restore the files all at once.
+To ensure that all the line endings in your repository match your new configuration, backup your files with Git, then remove/restore the files all at once with renormalized line endings.

 1. Save your current files in Git, so that none of your work is lost.
    ```shell